prffraia/Machine_Learning/README.md

 To choose the best number of clusters we used the elbow method and the KneeLocator algorithm.

 ## Experimental Design

-List here both the Kmeans and the Hierarchical Clustering. explain the comparison.
+To segment the customer in the best way possible we tried both the K-Means algorithm and the Hierarchical Clustering algorithm.
+We started with the K-Means algorithm that took just few second to train.
+To find the optimal number of clusters we decided to use the Scree Plot and the KneeLocator algorithm.
+These methods combined are both fast and intuitive from a business point of view.

 ## Results
 The results are the following: